Creador

 Creador is a private equity firm focused on growth capital investments in South and Southeast Asia, primarily Malaysia, India, Indonesia, Vietnam, Singapore, Thailand and the Philippines.

 Creador is headquartered in Malaysia, with four additional offices in India, Indonesia, Vietnam, and the Philippines.

-Established in 2011 by Brahmal Vasudevan, the firm has raised $2 billion of investor commitments across 5 private equity funds since inception.
+Established in 2011 by Brahmal Vasudevan, the firm has raised $3.1billion of investor commitments across 6 private equity funds since inception.

 The firm invests in 5 principle industries including consumer, retail, financial services, business services, and healthcare.

 Private Equity Firm

-Established in 2011, Creador raised a total of close to $2 billion from leading endowments, fund of funds, pension funds, banks and family offices across the world.
+Established in 2011, Creador has raised a total of $3.1billion from leading endowments, fund of funds, pension funds, banks, insurance companies and family offices across the world.

 Milestones and Prominent Investments

-Creador has five funds, Creador I, Creador II, and Creador III, Creador IV, and Creador V with total Assets Under Management (AUM) of $2 billion.
+Creador has six funds, Creador I, Creador II, and Creador III, Creador IV, Creador V and Creador VI with total Assets Under Management (AUM) of $3.1 billion.

 Creador I

 Established in 2011, Creador closed its maiden fund, Creador I, at US$130 million.
 There were a total of seven investments made in this fund across Indonesia, Malaysia, and India.